-What are the enduring questions of modern politics?
-An examination of freedom, authority, and democracy through the writings of the great political thinkers of the modern age.
-Hobbes, Locke,

-Rousseau, Burke, Marx, Mill, and de Tocqueville.

-Prerequisite: junior or senior standing or consent of instructor.
+An examination of freedom, authority and democracy through the writings of the great political thinkers of the modern age.
+Hobbes, Locke, Rousseau, Marx, Mill, and de Tocqueville, and feminist thinkers such as Mary Wollenstonecraft and Simone de Beauvoir.
+Prerequisite: Junior standing or consent of instructor